Supernova Discoveries 2010-2011: Statistics and Trends: Data

 \section{Data}

-We have used the yearly summary provided by D. Bishop via the ``latest supernovae'' webpage\footnote{http://www.rochesterastronomy.org/snimages/} to count the number of supernova discoveries during 2010.
-As this page indexes discoveries reported via different channels (IAUCs, CBETs, ATELs) and attempts to cross-link objects reported by different projects at different times, it seems optimal for this purpose\footnote{We have not included objects reported for the first time in refereed papers, e.g., those released by the PTF project in Arcavi et al. (2010)}.
-We have included in our statistics all objects initially reported as supernovae (including ``possible supernovae'').
+We have used the yearly summary provided by one of us (D. B.) via the ``latest supernovae'' webpage\footnote{http://www.rochesterastronomy.org/snimages/} to count the number of supernova discoveries during 2010-2011.
+As this page indexes discoveries reported via different channels (IAUCs, CBETs, ATELs, the TOCP page) and attempts to cross-link objects reported by different projects at different times, it seems optimal for this purpose\footnote{We have not included objects reported for the first time in refereed papers, e.g., those released by the PTF project in Arcavi et al. (2010) and Ofek et al. (2012; 2013), or those reported by PS1 in Chornock et al. (2013) and Berger et al. (2012)}.
+We have included in our statistics all objects initially reported as supernovae (including “possible supernovae”).
 We have separately counted spectroscopically-confirmed events.
-We retained the few events that turned out to be ``supernova impostors'', i.e., eruptions of Luminous Blue Variables (LBVs; e.g., Van Dyk 2005, Smith et al. 2010) or members of the class of Luminous Red Novae (LRN, Kulkarni et al. 2007; for example, PTF10fqs, Kasliwal et al. 2010), but eliminated two reported events that turned out to be Galactic stars.
-We did not include Galactic or extragalatic novae.
+In principle, we did not count the few events that turned out to be “supernova impostors”, i.e., eruptions of Luminous Blue Variables (LBVs; e.g., Van Dyk 2005, Smith et al. 2011) or members of the class of Luminous Red Novae (LRN; Kulkarni et al. 2007; for example, PTF10fqs, Kasliwal et al. 2011), and have eliminated reported events that turned out to be Galactic stars or extragalactic novae.
+A handful of such events (reported in 2010) may have been retained, but these should not influence our results.
 Objects reported independently by two projects were counted twice (so the total discovery number is slightly less than the sum of listed discovery numbers by project).
+The number of such ``double-counting'' events we identified is small (34 cases in 2011).

+In general, the number of reported transients in 2011 was much larger than in 2010.
+In total there were 975 objects reported (551 in 2010), of these 49 ($5.0\%$) were novae, Luminous Blue Variables (LBVs), other extra-galactic variables or Galactic variable stars.
+These are not covered by this paper.